tytydraco/yessleep/out/My_manager_keeps_telling_me_not_to_worry__Part_2.md

 Maren's face stared back at me from the screen.

 It was unmistakably her.
 Same short dark hair.
 Same expression of vaguely amused fatalism.
-Her profile picture appeared to have been taken in the front seat of what I recognized as the green Honda Civic, and she was holding up a taxidermied squirrel dressed in a tiny cowboy hat.
+Her profile picture appeared to have been taken at a cemetery, and she was holding up a taxidermied squirrel dressed in a tiny cowboy hat.
 I could not determine whether this was a prop, a pet, or a statement of intent, and I was not entirely sure it mattered.

-A second photo showed her standing on what appeared to be the roof of an abandoned building at sunset, arms crossed, wearing a jacket that was too big for her and an expression that suggested the photograph was someone else's idea and she was tolerating it as a favor.
+A second photo showed her standing on a roof of an abandoned building at sunset, arms crossed, wearing a jacket that was too big for her and an expression that suggested the photograph was someone else's idea and she was tolerating it as a favor.

 A third photo was just a close-up of a handwritten note that said "I promise I'm fun" – which, as a sales pitch, had the energy of a hostage negotiation, and I respected it immensely.